gaiaprotocol/ts-libs/README.md

-# gaiaprotocol-common
+# gaiaprotocol-ts-libs
-The repository is meant to store common modules (shared logic, utilities, base components, etc.) that are used across multiple Gaia Protocol projects.
+This repository contains a collection of reusable TypeScript libraries used across various Gaia Protocol projects.
+It provides shared modules including utility functions, base types, common logic, and low-level components to promote consistency and code reuse.

 ## License
 MIT OR Apache-2.0